danielpoe/flamingo-myshop-example/Readme.md

 	})
 }
 ```
-The 3 lines inside the main func will initialize a Flamingo Application with the product module.
+This 3 lines inside the main func will initialize a Flamingo application with the product module.
 When starting your project the Flamingo default bootstrap will start.

-Lets try this and run flamingo
+Lets try this and run the application:

 `go run main.go`